endroad/darklit-doc/docs/nsref.basics.md

 Defined for `int` and `float`

+    // Binary
     a + b // Addition
     a - b // Substraction
     a * b // Multiplication
     a / b // Division
     a % b // Modulo

+    // Unary
+    a++   // Postfix increment
+    ++a   // Prefix increment
+    a--   // Postfix decrement
+    --a   // Prefix decrement

+    // Assignment
+    a += b
+    a -= b

 ### Relations